 What We Do

 PDWRA operates throughout the whole of the UK and has a maximum of twelve Trustees, who are able to assist a pug in need in any part of the country.
-Should any further assistance be required, such as vetting a possible new home, and help with transport, the Trustees can call upon members of Friends of Welfare, whose contribution since this group was first formed has been invaluable.
+Should any further assistance be required, such as vetting a possible new home, and help with transport, the Trustees can call upon volunteers including members of Friends of Welfare, whose contribution since this group was first formed has been invaluable.